ampproject/amphtml/extensions/amp-story/amp-story-auto-ads.md

 ## Behavior
-`amp-story-auto-ads` extension dynamically inserts ads (implemented as `amp-ad`) into the story at the time when the content is consumed.
+`amp-story-auto-ads` extension dynamically inserts ads (implemented as `amp-ad`) into the story while content is being consumed by the user.

 Each `amp-ad` is inserted as a full screen story page.
-To prevent showing blank/unloaded ads, the ad is pre-rendered completely in the background before being visible to users.
+To prevent showing blank/unloaded ads, the ad is pre-rendered completely in the background before making it visible to the user.
 Based on user interactions, the extension decides when and where to insert ads.

 Ad in story can be skipped the same way as normal story pages by tapping on the